Keith Falkner: Post-war career

 In 1960, Falkner became Director of the Royal College of Music in London (the post formerly held by his first teacher, Hugh Allen), and remained there until 1974.
 He was created a Knight Bachelor in the 1967 Birthday Honours.
 He wrote the volume on Voice in the Yehudi Menuhin series of Musical Studies.
 In 1979 he was made a Fellow of the Royal Society of Arts (FRSA).
-From 1981 to 1983 he was joint artistic director of the Kings Lynn Festival.
+From 1981 to 1983 he was joint artistic director of the King's Lynn Festival.

-Among other distinctions he was a Fellow of the Guildhall School of Music and of the Trinity College of Music in London, an Honorary Doctor of Music at Oxford University, and a Vice-President of the Royal College of Music and of the Bach Choir.
+Among other distinctions he was a fellow of the Guildhall School of Music and of the Trinity College of Music in London, an honorary doctor of music at Oxford University, and a vice-president of the Royal College of Music and of the Bach Choir.
 In 1991 he appeared in a BBC Radio 4 interview with Roy Henderson and Richard Baker.

 Death

 Falkner died at Ilketshall St Margaret, Suffolk, aged 94, in 1994.